With the

 does not let you edit the name columns; it does, however, let you

 edit the other columns.
-In SimpleTableDemo
+In SimpleTableDemo, all cells

 are editable.
 See below the code taken from